 Sasha Blanchard of La Reina won 5 individual and 2 relay Russell Cup titles during 2005 through 2007 seasons.
 Her honor role includes two victories in the 100m hurdles, three 300m hurdle titles and two golds as a member of the 4x400 relay.
 She also set a meet record of 45.92 seconds in the 300m hurdles in 2006.

-St. Joseph and Oak Park High Schools have found the new facility at Carpinteria much to their liking as they have dominated the first decade of the 21st century.
-Oak Park has won 3 boys sweepstakes titles, 4 girls sweepstakes and 4 grand sweepstakes.
-St. Joseph has earned 9 sweepstakes titles, 4 for the boys and 5 for the girls and taken 5 grand sweepstakes titles.
+St. Joseph and Oak Park High Schools have found the new facility at Carpinteria much to their liking as they have dominated the 21st century.
+Oak Park has won 5 boys sweepstakes titles, 6 girls sweepstakes and 7 grand sweepstakes.
+St. Joseph has earned 9 sweepstakes titles, 4 for the boys and 5 for the girls and taken 5 grand sweepstakes titles in the century's first decade.
+Oaks Christian has found success in the 2010's, winning 3 boys sweepstakes, 2 girls sweepstakes and 2 grand sweepstakes.

 Tayler Johnson of Oak Park established herself as one of the most dominate performers in Russell Cup history becoming the first person to set 5 varsity Russell Cup records.
 During the 2009 and 2010 seasons, she set two records in the 100m hurdles, 2 more in the long jump and tied the high jump record.
 Only Carpinteria's Coley Candaele set more Russell Cup records but his were split, 3 in varsity competition and 3 at the frsoh/soph level.